You could say that being a CEO has its perks – which, of course, is quite an understatement.

 Forbes 2019 billionaire ranking: #1

 The richest man in history, Jeff Bezos, began his journey by selling books online from his garage in Seattle.
-From then, he went on to establish one of the top online retailers in the world, Amazon.com.
+Since then, he went on to establish one of the top online retailers in the world, Amazon.com.

 He also dabbles in many other ventures, including his aerospace company Blue Origin and the Washington Post which he purchased in 2013.
 Bezos is big on philanthropy and giving back to the community, too – in 2012, he donated $2.5 million (£1.9 million) to defend same-sex marriage in Washington.